SmartsquareGmbH/delete-old-packages/README.md

 This is very similar to [actions/delete-package-versions](https://github.com/actions/delete-package-versions) but targets a different use case.

+The actions works by getting at most 20 packages with at most the oldest 100 versions, applying the `version-pattern` and `keep` filters on them and then deleting the matching versions.

+> If you have more than 100 versions and none of the 100 oldest versions match, no packages will be deleted!

 ### Inputs

 | Name              | Description                                                | Required           | Default       |